ministryofjustice/opg-lpa/service-front/content/guidance/People_Replacement attorneys.md

 # Replacement attorneys
-Replacement attorneys are people you choose to step in if 1 of your original attorneys can no longer make decisions on your behalf.
+Replacement attorneys are people you choose to step in if one of your original attorneys can no longer make decisions on your behalf.

-A replacement attorney will step in if 1 of your attorneys:
+A replacement attorney will step in if one of your attorneys:

 * dies
 * loses mental capacity